V. O. Key Jr.

 Valdimer Orlando Key Jr. (March 13, 1908 – October 4, 1963) was an American political scientist known for his empirical study of American elections and voting behavior.
-He taught at Johns Hopkins University and Harvard.
+His 1949 book Southern Politics in State and Nation examined the political systems of the 11 Southern states constituting the former Confederacy, both individually and in their shared features.
+He taught at Johns Hopkins University and Harvard University.

 Early life and education

-V. O. Key was born in Austin, Texas.
+V. O. Key was born in Austin, Texas and grew up in Lamesa.

 When he was 15, his father, a lawyer and land owner, sent him to McMurry College for his last two years of high school and first year of college.
 He transferred to the University of Texas at Austin (BA, 1929; MA, 1930), and earned his PhD from the University of Chicago in 1934.
 He completed his dissertation, "The Techniques of Political Graft in the United States" (1934) under Charles E. Merriam's direction.

 From 1936 to 1938, he served with the Social Science Research Council and the National Resources Planning Board.